-The following private taxpayer ruling is in response to your letter dated April 27, 1995 and the receipt of the requested additional information dated September 13, 1995.
-Your letter requests a determination of the application of Arizona's transaction privilege tax to the construction of a hospital facility at ..., Arizona within the boundaries of the
+The following addendum to private taxpayer ruling LR95-013, issued to the ..., is in response to your request of February 5, 1998.
+Your letter requests a clarification of the application of Arizona's transaction privilege tax to the construction of a hospital facility at ..., Arizona within the boundaries of the ....